easyops-cn/next-demo/README.md

 - _Micro-apps_ are assembled from bricks by declaring a _Storyboard_.
 Storyboards can be defined by a YAML or JSON, or be made from a visualization tool.

-- _The core of Easy Bricks_ is responsible for parsing storyboards of micro-apps and mounting bricks accordingly.
+- _Easy Bricks Core_ is responsible for parsing storyboards of micro-apps and mounting bricks accordingly.

 - All brick packages and micro-apps are independently deployable.
 They work as plugins.
 Check out the real world examples of [brick packages](https://github.com/easyops-cn/next-basics/tree/master/bricks) and [micro-apps](https://github.com/easyops-cn/next-basics/tree/master/micro-apps) in [easyops-cn/next-basics](https://github.com/easyops-cn/next-basics).

-By using Easy Bricks, which provides hundreds of bricks out of the bricks, users with limited programing skills can build an app in days even in hours, from scratch.
+By using Easy Bricks, which provides hundreds of bricks out of the box, users with limited programing skills can build an app in days even in hours, from scratch 🍻.

 On the other hand, advanced developers can also create new bricks for complex businesses.

+## Roadmap

+- Q1 2021:
+  - [x] Make _Easy Bricks Core_ and some basic brick packages open source.
+  - [ ] Publish _Easy MA Builder_, which is based on a Docker image with _EasyOps Platform_ included (server side services).
+  - [ ] Documentation website.
+  - [ ] Micro-App Marketplace.
+- Q2 2021:
+  - [ ] Auto testing for micro-apps.
+  - [ ] Online coding on Easy MA Builder (for advanced developers).

 ## Getting Started